-CHPE will use social media to increase awareness, promote the project, and provide construction updates and notifications.
-The Certificate Holders' Outreach team will have accounts and develop content for use on social media channels like Facebook, Instagram, and Twitter.
-In addition, CHPE will use the hashtag #CHPE to make it easy for the public to find and engage with posts.
+CHPE uses social media to increase awareness, promote the project, and provide construction updates and notifications.
+The Certificate Holders' Outreach team currently uses the hashtag "@CHPExpress" on the social platform "X" (Twitter) to make it easy for the public to find and engage with posts.